MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## What happens to existing URLs pointing to Delve or SharePoint profiles?

 Both Delve URLs and SharePoint profile URLs will be redirected to the modern search profile pages on Microsoft365.com.
-For tenants not using Delve today, there'll be no change to URLs and their profile legacy experiences in SharePoint.
+For tenants not using Delve today, there will be no change to URLs and their profile legacy experiences in SharePoint.
 However, they'll get the extended profile page in modern search and the extended profile cards across Microsoft 365, which will include the properties that are visible in Delve.

 ## Where can users edit properties currently editable in Delve?